Dallinger/identityfusion/README.md

 # Description

-The `identityfusion` module turns an HTML input into an interactive widget for the user to indicate the degree to which their own identity fuses with a group identity.
+The `identityfusion` module turns an HTML input into an interactive widget that administers the [Dynamic Identity Fusion Index (DIFI)](http://www2.uned.es/pspp/measures/difi/index.htm) [1], which assesses the degree to which the user's own identity fuses with a group identity.
 The widget consists of a circle labeled "Me" which can be dragged or moved using buttons to overlap a circle which represents the group.
 Two values are recorded:

 1. Distance
 2. Overlap

+[1] Jimenez, J., Gomez, A., Buhrmester, M. D., Vázquez, A., Whitehouse, H., & Swann, W. B. (2016).
+The dynamic identity fusion
+index: A new continuous measure of identity fusion for web-based questionnaires. *Social Science Computer Review*, 34(2), 215-228.

 # Usage